Postdoctoral Fellows Program funding

 Individuals in J-1 Research Scholar status may remain in the United States for a maximum of five years.
-Individuals are responsible for understanding regulations associated with the Two-Year Home Residency Requirement, the Twelve-Month Rule, and the Two-Year
+Individuals are responsible for understanding regulations associated with the Section 212(e) two-year home residency requirement, the 12-month bar,

-- Two-Year Home Residency Requirement: Some J-1 exchange visitors are required to return either to their country of nationality or country of legal permanent residence and to live there for a period of two years after their J program ends, and before they can obtain certain U.S. visas and immigration benefits.
-The purpose of this requirement is to provide the home country with the benefit of the exchange visitor’s experience in the United States.
+- Two year home residency requirement: Some J-1 exchange visitors are required to return to their home country for a period of two years after their J program ends.
+This means that they are not able to obtain certain types of visas (e.g., H-1B, L, K) or US permanent residence until they have satisfied the two year home residency requirement or had that requirement waived.
+The purpose of the requirement is to provide the home country the benefit of the exchange visitor's experience in the United States.

-- Twelve-Month Rule: If individuals have been in any J-1 or J-2 exchange visitor status for more than six months, they cannot return to the U.S. as a Professor or Research Scholar until 12 months have passed from the end of their previous J program.
+- 12-month bar: If individuals have been in any J-1 or J-2 exchange visitor status for more than six months, they cannot return to the U.S. as a Professor or Research Scholar until 12 months have passed from the end of their previous J program.
 The time is calculated according to their entry and departure dates.

 For more information on J-1 visa sponsorship and status regulations, please visit the International Student and Scholar Services website.